 Webull is a legitimate broker-dealer based in the US offering stock and ETF trading alongside options and cryptos on desktop, web or mobile app platforms.
 The firm has no minimum deposit or commission fees plus a free stock promotion and a paper trading account.

 The company may also be a good choice for those looking for ‘gamification’ of their trading experience, but more serious investors may want to try the better-developed brands and platforms listed below.

-Webull only accepts traders from United States, Turkey, Philippines, Malaysia, Japan, China, Korea, India, Brazil.
+Webull only accepts traders from United States, Turkey, Philippines, Malaysia, Japan, China, Korea, India, Brazil, United Kingdom.

 Compare Webull with similar brokers that accept traders from your location.
 Among available brokers these are the most similar to Webull:

 IG Group – IG is an award-winning broker that has an excellent reputation globally.
 The brand-US offers spread betting, CFD and forex trading across a comprehensive suite of markets.
 IG is also multi-regulated, provides a great trading app and has 50 years experience.